 Salt Water Mouth Rinse For Mouth Ulcers

-Salt water solutions are simple - mix 1 teaspoon of salt to 1 cup of warm (not hot!) water.
+Salt water solutions are simple -- mix 1 teaspoon of salt to 1 cup of warm (not hot) water.
 Swish around your mouth or gargle for 5 to 10 seconds before spitting out.
 Do not swallow.

 Honey For Sore Throats

-A time-honored solution, drinking warm lemon water mixed with honey is an effective way to soothe a sore throat - honey may be an effective cough suppressant too.
+A time-honored solution, drinking warm lemon-water mixed with honey is an effective way to soothe a sore throat -- honey may be an effective cough suppressant too.
 For best results, simply combine 1 teaspoon of honey to a 1 cup of very hot water and add the juice of 1 lemon.
-But let it cool before drinking!
+Be sure to let it cool before drinking.

 Ginger For Upset Stomach

 Ginger is commonly used to treat various types of “stomach problems,” including motion sickness, morning sickness, colic, diarrhea, and vomiting.
 It is commonly used in traditional Chinese medicine.
 However, it is not certain whether ginger is effective in treating any medical condition, although some people may have a positive effect.

 Fresh ginger may be chewed every few hours to prevent vomiting and travel-induced motion sickness.
 You can make a ginger tea by adding a few slices of raw ginger root in some boiling water.
 This may also help to soothe a cough or a sore throat.

 Inhalation of ginger oil drops or steam inhalation with ginger water helps clear nasal passages.
 Ginger also contains an analgesic chemical called zingibain.
 When combined with massage oils, ginger oil or ginger paste can be used to relieve muscle aches and pains.

 Dried, crystalized ginger or ginger lozenges can often be found in organic food stores or the pharmacy.